 He chose Tulane University as his alma mater and, upon graduation, put down permanent roots on the banks of The Mississippi River.
 In July of 1976, when the opportunity arose to take over the reins of Oak Alley Foundation, he jumped at it and became the Executive Director.

 The challenge was enormous, operational funds minimal, and a great deal of work was required to preserve the house, grounds and out buildings.
-There was no doubt of the historic value attached to the beautiful treasure bequeathed to the Foundation, but there had not been funds for an endowment for operation and maintenance, and the whole undertaking had to start from square one!
+There was no doubt of the plantation's historic value, but with no endowment the whole undertaking had to start from square one!